We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 An underlying health condition may be the cause of your sleep problems.

 This condition may be more common than you think.
-One review claimed that 24% of men and 9% of women have sleep apnea (

 If you’ve always struggled with sleep, it may be wise to consult your healthcare provider.